Accomplishments as

 Professional Committee Service & Appointments

-• Local
+• Local and Regional

 • Co-Chair: Public Safety & Veterans Steering Committee, Association of Oregon Counties

-• Chair & President: Mid-Willamette Valley Homeless Alliance
+• Chair: Mid-Willamette Valley Homeless Alliance

 • Chair: Partners Aligned Toward Housing Solutions